fnune/ddia-notes/README.md

 level can help select a database and fine-tune it for any particular workload that an application may require.

+Two families of storage engines are presented: _log-structured_ and _page-oriented_ storage engines.

 #### Data structures that power your database

 An example database engine implemented with just two Bash scripts `db_set` and `db_get` is used for illustration purposes.
-This engine appends to a file when `db_set` is called with a key-value pair, and looks up a value when `db_get` is called with a key.
+This engine appends to a log-structured file when `db_set` is called with a key-value pair, and looks up a value when `db_get` is called with a key.

 Appending to it is cheap, but looking up a value is expensive: the engine needs to scan the whole file to do this every time we call `db_get`.